 Different species of ticks will also survive for different lengths of time.
 The lone-star ticks become inactive during cold weather, but other species can survive as long as the temperatures are above freezing.
 Doing some research about your state’s tick season and the ticks that are most common in the area will help you prepare for travel or make appropriate lifestyle changes.

 Yard Preparation and Spraying

 Ticks do latch onto leaves and other vegetation, but there are things you can do to make your yard less habitable for them.
-Certain backyard pesticides will allow you to create a barrier around your property, and you will likely find some that are oil based and safe for children and foliage.
+Certain backyard pesticides will allow you to create a barrier around your property, and you will likely find some that are oil-based and safe for children and foliage.
 If you live next to the woods, it might be wise to create a solid barrier as well.
-You can separate your property and the woods with a couple feet of mulch or wood chips, for example.
+You can separate your property and the woods with a couple of feet of mulch or wood chips, for example.

 You will also want to do what you can to prevent rodents and other animals from lurking around your property.
 This can be as simple as making sure your garbage is inaccessible, and even your dog’s water bowl, if left out, can keep certain pests around.
 However, if it’s a severe issue, you could even install a fence around your property.

 There are certain plants and herbs that can aid in tick prevention as well.
 Rosemary, mint, and garlic have all been known to repel ticks, and you can also use these for cooking.
 Otherwise, plants such as wormwood, chrysanthemums, and marigolds have scents that deter certain pests.

 Lastly, it helps to keep your hedges and bushes trimmed and your yard as dry as possible.
 Ticks are attracted to moist areas, but if you can manage to reduce moisture, you will make your backyard less hospitable to ticks.

 Tick Shampoos and Collars (See prices on Amazon)

 Pet stores will have products that are specifically made for tick prevention, and these are usually shampoos and tick collars.